Updated: Feb 3

 Security Concerns like Identity Theft, Malware, Denial of Services

 Four Types of ECommerce

-B2C - Business sells its products directly to customers.
+B2C - Business sells their products directly to customers.

-B2B - Business sells its products to an intermediate buyers like Supermarket or Wholesalers
+B2B - Business sells its products to intermediate buyers like Supermarket or Wholesalers

 C2C - Consumer sells to customers like retail, car resale, etc.

 C2B - Consumer sells products or service to businesses Eg Social media Influencers who market products for a marketing fee.